 It is also important that you know the difference between reporting your injury to your employer and filing a workers' comp claim.
 They are separate processes, and you should do each of them.
 Reporting the injury to your employer does not trigger a workers' comp claim; you must pursue that on your own.
 Our attorneys can help you with your claim.

 No matter which state you live in, it is against the law for your employer to fire you for reporting a work injury.
 If it does happen, you can take action.
-Call us and we can explain your rights.
+Call us and our Kansas City workers' compensation lawyers can explain your rights.